Alkmene was developed in Germany in the mid-1930s, and has a good quality aromatic flavor, very reminscent of its parent, Cox's Orange Pippin.

 Advice on fruit tree pollination.

-Cox's Orange Pippin x Duchess of Oldenburg, Germany 1930s.
-A popular garden apple in the UK, where it is sometimes known as Early Windsor.
+Alkmene is a cross between Cox's Orange Pippin and Duchess of Oldenburg, and was developed in Germany in the 1930s.
+Although not well-known in the USA, it is a popular garden apple in the UK, where it is sometimes known as Early Windsor.